-With promession, there is no hurry with the burial itself, as the organic powder which is hygienic and odorless, does not decompose when kept dry.
-The “promains” (promession remains), can then ideally be buried in a small coffin made of corn starch, in the top soil (about 50cm deep) where the presence of oxygen and micro-organisms are more abundant.
+With promession, there is no hurry with the burial itself, as the organic powder which is hygienic and odourless, does not decompose when kept dry.
+The “promains” (promession remains), can then ideally be buried in a small coffin made of corn starch, in the topsoil (about 50cm deep) where the presence of oxygen and micro-organisms are more abundant.
 This would allow the coffin and its contents to rapidly breakdown organically in about 6-12 months (instead of many years it takes a traditional deep burial).
 A bush or tree can then be planted above the coffin, the compost formed being taken up by the plant.

 Alternatively, the promains could be cremated.
-According to their website, smaller “mini cremators” have recently been developed with this in mind, and as the promains are only about 30% of the original body mass, the cost, energy and time required to cremate them is much reduced.
+According to their website, smaller “mini cremators” have recently been developed with this in mind, and as the promains are only about 30% of the original body mass, the cost, energy and time required to cremate them are much reduced.
 As all artificial parts such as prosthetics and in particular dental fillings have already been removed during the promession process, dangerous emissions such as mercury would be eliminated.

 Promession in the UK